The Basecamp Lakeside Cabins

 Basecamp is designed so you arrive and want for nothing.

-Guests have direct access to our award-winning farm shop, making this an ideal base to prepare for days out across the Lake District.
+Guests have direct access to our award-winning farm shop and cafe, making this an ideal base to prepare for days out across the Lake District.

 You can find everything you need for your stay, including: